Air St. Thomas: History

 The airline was established in 1970 and was known as Virgin Air until 1984.
 Through the 1970s and well into the 1990s, Air St. Thomas faced stiff competition from Puerto Rico International Airlines, Aero Virgin Islands and Vieques Air Link, among others.
 Because of this, the airline concentrated mainly on intra island flights.

 Puerto Rico International Airlines (Prinair) flew from 1966 to 1984, and Aero Virgin Islands flew until 2000.
 While Vieques Air Link still operates, Air St. Thomas did not directly compete with it as Vieques Air Link did not serve St. Thomas.
 One of Air St. Thomas largest competitors was American Eagle.
 American Eagle in the Caribbean was a code sharing partner for American Airlines and its hub operations at Luis Muñoz Marín International Airport (SJU) have been since shut down and are no longer being operated on behalf of American in the region.

 After Puerto Rico International Airlines and Aero Virgin Islands began to slowly pull away from the market, Air St. Thomas began to grow, adding flights, specifically to Puerto Rican airports as well as other regional destinations in the Caribbean.
 The airline officially became an international airline when it added flights to the British Virgin Islands.
 The airline was owned by Paul Wikander (51%) and M. Wikander (49%).

 Destinations

 Air St. Thomas served the following destinations in January 2005: Culebra, Fajardo, San Juan and Virgin Gorda.

-The main route was between St.Thomas and St.Barthlemey F.W.I up till 2004.
+The main route was between St.Thomas and St.Barthlemey F.W.I up until 2004.